Earthquakes on May 9, 2026

 18.2 km---✓ ReviewedUSGS →

-Reports of a magnitude 2.3 earthquake 83 km S of Adak, Alaska came in on May 9, 2026 at 22:06 UTC.
-This was a shallow crustal earthquake, focused at 18.2 km depth.
+A magnitude 2.3 seismic event took place 83 km S of Adak, Alaska on May 9, 2026 at 22:06 UTC.
+Coming 6 hours after a magnitude 2.6 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+The event originated approximately 18.2 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 51.133°N, -176.421°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 51.133°, -176.421°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-09